The rise of Filipino Chinese in expanding the economy of the Philippines

 The threat of a growing Chinese population

-At the beginning of the Spanish period, the growing population of Chinese became a threat to Spain.
+The growing Chinese population threatened Spain at the beginning of the Spanish period.
 Being an ethnic group (with roots in China) means they would be far less loyal to the Spanish crown.

 In the wake of the Chinese massacre in Manila in 1603, ethnic Chinese fled to Pampanga in the north and some to Laguna, where Chinese immigrants were already present.